 U.S. Assistance to Indonesia

 Indonesia faces domestic development challenges; uneven benefits from democratic and economic progress; fragile institutions that lack capacity to adequately address its social service needs; and risks from climate change and environmental degradation.
-It is also home to 40 million people living below the international poverty line of $1.25 a day.
-The U.S.-Indonesia Comprehensive Partnership promotes cooperation across a range of key development areas: strengthening education and professional ties, improving governance, improving trade and investment, advancing security, partnering on international issues, and supporting environmental stewardship.
-Under the Higher Education Partnership, both countries are committed to strengthening university partnerships and increasing the number of American and Indonesian students who study in each other’s country.
-Currently, approximately 8,000 Indonesians study in the United States, and 200 U.S. citizens study in Indonesia.
+It is also home to 41 million people living below the international poverty line of $1.25 a day.
+Cooperation extends across a range of key development areas: strengthening education and professional ties, improving governance, strengthening health systems, advancing security, partnering on international issues, and supporting environmental stewardship.
+Both countries are committed to strengthening university partnerships and increasing the number of American and Indonesian students who study in each other’s country.
+Currently, approximately 8,000 Indonesians study in the United States, and 500 U.S. citizens study in Indonesia.

-U.S. development assistance is delivered through the U.S. Agency for International Development (USAID) program, Millennium Challenge Corporation funding and Peace Corps programming.
-USAID has been in Indonesia for over 60 years, enabling Indonesians to realize their full potential by creating programs that transform Indonesia to become self-reliant, advanced, well governed, and prosperous.
+U.S. development assistance is delivered through the U.S. Agency for International Development (USAID) , Millennium Challenge Corporation and Peace Corps.
+USAID has been in Indonesia for over 60 years, enabling Indonesians to realize their full potential by partnering with Indonesians to become self-reliant, advanced, well governed, and prosperous.
+The innovative programming covers a five-year horizon valued at approximately $700 million in the heath, environment, education, and governance sectors.
 In 2013, the $600 million Millennium Challenge Corporation Compact entered into force with investments in renewable energy, maternal and child health, and Indonesia’s efforts to modernize its public procurement system.
 The Peace Corps works in underserved and rural schools and communities to help Indonesia reach its education development goals through grassroots people-to-people contact, cultural exchange, and technical skills transfer.

 Indonesia maintains an embassy in the United States at 2020 Massachusetts Avenue NW, Washington, DC 20036 (tel.
 202-775-5200).